Naturally Daily

 However, more studies are required to find out whether baking soda can be a reliable solution for constipation.

-How to Use Baking Soda for Constipation?
+How to Use Baking Soda for Constipation?baking-soda

 There are various ways to use baking soda to relieve the symptoms of constipation.
 You can consume it or have a warm bath.